nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The [Design](#design) section gives an overview of the architecture of ConnectNUS.
 In this section, you will be provided with:

-1. The API (Application Programming Interface) of the major components of ConnectNUS.
+1. The API (Application Programming Interface) of the major components of CoDoc.
 2. A Class Diagram to illustrate the internals of each component.
 3. An explanation of how each component works.
 4. A Sequence Diagram to give an example of the flow of events within the component where applicable.

-The [Implementation](#implementation) section outlines how the features offered by ConnectNUS are implemented.
+The [Implementation](#implementation) section outlines how the features offered by CoDoc are implemented.
 In this section, you will be provided with:

 1. A description of the feature.